ministryofjustice/security-guidance/intranet/lost-devices-incidents.md

-# Lost Laptop or other IT security incident
+# Lost devices or other IT security incidents

 **This guidance applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).**